blablalf/Objectif-Sport/README.md

 # Objectif Sport

 #### **Functional Context**
-Sport monitoring application for sportsmen and women.
+Sport monitoring Android application for sportsmen and women.
 This application allows you to define sports, sport's objectives (time or distance with or without deadline) and activities to achieve them.

 #### **Developper**